ctcl-bregis/slag-python/README.md

 Unlike many other bots, there are no donations, premium or voting.

+If there is a need for it, such as performance, I may start working on a Rust version.

 ## Cogs
 SLAG is modularized using the Pycord library's Cog feature